-We conclude that IPVanish deserves our and your trust, despite its problematic past.
+IPVanish deserves your trust, despite its problematic past.
 You can rest assured that your private data will never be collected.
 Our Score: 10/10.

 The best VPNs out there do not log your data.
-This means that they provide no-logs policies and they don’t allow anyone to find your true location.
+It means they provide no-logs policies, and they don’t allow anyone to find your true location.
 So, let’s see how IPVanish ranks in those areas.

 Supported Encryption Protocols

-Every VPN supports at least a few VPN protocols.
-You can think of these are encryption instructions.
-While some provide tough encryption (and full protection for your data), they can also throttle the speed of your connection – and vice versa.
+Every VPN supports several VPN protocols.
+While some provide tough encryption (and full protection for your data), they can also throttle the speed of your Web connection – and vice versa.
 So, having plenty of protocols to choose from is always a good idea.

-IPVanish supports all currently popular protocols including OpenVPN (UDP and TCP), IKEv2, L2TP, and PPTP.
+IPVanish supports all currently popular protocols, including OpenVPN (UDP and TCP), IKEv2, L2TP, and IPsec.
 On top of that, it uses AES 256-bit encryption.
-Among these, OpenVPN is the most secure one – and you should stick to this one you want to hide your Web browsing data.
-Luckily, this provider gives you plenty of freedom to fine-tune your experience.
+Among these, OpenVPN is the most secure one, and you should stick to this one if you want to hide your internet browsing data.
+Luckily, this VPN provider gives you plenty of freedom to fine-tune your Web browsing experience.

-First of all, IPVanish knows that another scandal would bring the company to its knees.
+IPVanish knows that another scandal would bring the company down to its knees.
 After all, not many individuals would subscribe to such a service, right?
-And ever since StackPath took the ownership of IPVanish, we didn’t hear about a single incident.
+And ever since J2Global took the ownership of IPVanish, we didn’t hear about a single incident.
 Therefore, its reputation is still strong.

 DNS Leak Test